Header menu logo bristlecone

 Here, the model is defined as a differential (rate) equation, which is evident in its type signature (kg/day).
 We have used the following model expressions:

 All ModelExpressions can have units of measure attached, and arithmetic will follow naturally.
+The compiler will not allow incompatible units.

 Additional model expressions